 - Employee rights to refuse or request shifts

-Check to see what your state, city, or municipality requires and be sure to adhere to any and all laws to ensure compliant scheduling.
+Check to see what your state, city, or municipality requires, and be sure to follow any and all laws to ensure compliant scheduling.

-The Fair Labor Standards Act (FLSA) and IRS require businesses to keep three years of payroll records in case of an audit.
-The records that you should keep include the following documentation:
+The Fair Labor Standards Act (FLSA) and IRS require businesses to keep three years of payroll records in case of an audit (check out FLSA Fact Sheet #21, among others), including::

-- Employee information such as their name, social security number, mailing address, and contact information like phone numbers and email addresses.
+- Employee information (name, Social Security number, mailing address, phone number, and email address)

-- Paystubs with payment dates and total wages.
-These will also include tax and benefit deductions.
+- Paystubs with payment dates and total wages (including tax and benefit deductions)

 The easiest way to maintain proper records is by using payroll software.
-If you're not using software, make scans of paper records and upload them to a cloud-based drive such as Google Drive or Dropbox to ensure you don't lose them.
+If you’re not using software, scan paper records and upload them to Google Drive or a similar cloud storage service to ensure you don’t lose them.
 Keep any paper copies safe and dry in a locked filing cabinet.
-For a full list of the documents and information you should be keeping, check out the IRS' full list.

 How to choose the right payroll software